ToyKeeper/fuckometer/README.md

   calculates its "fucked level" if that number gets below 20 years.

 * **TKDO scores**: Using my [TKDO](http://toykeeper.net/programs/tkdo/)
-  GTD-like task management system, take an average of the top 20 scores.
+  task management system, take an average of the top 20 scores.
 This encourages actually paying attention to my TKDO lists and using its recurring task features to stay on top of things like bills and exercise and daily tasks.
-TKDO is a fairly powerful implementation of "Getting Things Done" concepts based on plain text files and some scripts.
+(TKDO is a fairly powerful implementation of "Getting Things Done" concepts based on plain text files and some scripts.)

-* **Todo list**: Using a plaintext VimOutliner-style todo list with one entry per day, this encourages me to get a minimum number of tasks done each day, and to make sure I review past days to carry forward anything I need to finish or repeat.
+* **Todo list**: Using a plaintext VimOutliner-style todo list with one heading per day, this encourages me to get a minimum number of tasks done each day, and to make sure I review past days to carry forward anything I need to finish or repeat.
 Starts with a todo "obligation" of zero each morning and